-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Rules made thereunder, Rajesh Karunakaran & Co., Practicing Company Secretary (FCS 7441; CP No. 6581), Pune, was appointed to conduct a secretarial audit of the Company's Secretarial and related records for the year ended 31 December 2020.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Rules made thereunder, Rajesh Karunakaran & Co., Practicing Company Secretary (FCS 7441; CP No. 6581), Pune, was appointed to conduct a secretarial audit of the Company's Secretarial and related records for the year ended 31 December 2021.
 The Practicing Company Secretary has submitted the Secretarial Audit Report which is annexed as Annexure D to this Report.
-The same does not contain any qualification, reservation or adverse remark.
+The same does not contain any qualification, reservation, adverse remark or disclaimer.

-In addition to the above report, a Report on Secretarial Compliance has been submitted by Rajesh Karunakaran & Co.
-There are no observations, reservations or qualifications in the said Report.
+In addition to the above, a Report on Secretarial Compliance has been submitted by Rajesh Karunakaran & Co.
+There are no observations, reservations, qualifications, adverse remark or disclaimer in the said Report.
 The Secretarial Compliance Report is annexed as Annexure E to this Report.